aweager/mux-api/README.md

 ```

 TODO: rework README to simpler API
+TODO: rework to JSON output for some commands

 Nesting terminal multiplexers gets pretty complicated, especiallly when you
 have different multiplexing applications (e.g., wezterm and tmux and neovim) at the